 How long does it last?

-- Effect of surgery is long lasting, usually more than 5 years.
+- The effect of surgery is long-lasting, usually more than 5 years.

 - Usually a cosmetic surgery; not covered by insurance.